steve-cm/RaaS/README.md

 GET /raas/v1.1/rewards

 Response Notes
-* "type" denotes whether the "brand" (catalog item) is a "reward" (e-gift card or prepaid card) or a "npo" (non-profit donation)
+* "type" denotes whether the "brand" (catalog item) is a "reward" (e-gift card or prepaid card) or a "npo" (non-profit donation).
-* "description" is the brand approved name of the reward
+* "description" is the brand approved name of the reward (may change over time).
-* "sku" is the unique ID to use when placing an order
+* "sku" is the unique ID to use when placing an order.
 * A variable range of values means that a brand can be purchased for any denomination between a minimum value and a maximum value.
 * "is-variable" denotes whether a brand has a variable range of values ("true") or has fixed denominations to choose from ("false").
-* If a brand is variable, the range is defined, in cents, by "min_price" and "max_price"
+* If a brand is variable, the range is defined, in cents, by "min_price" and "max_price".
 * If a brand is fixed, the face value of the brand is defined, in cents, by "denomination"
 * "countries" uses a two digit country code to define the languages the brand is available in. "countries" is an array.
 * "xrates" is a list of international exchange rates to USD.
 Tango Card updates the exchange rates for non-US items at least once a day.
 As part of the Get Rewards Catalog method, the API returns the exchange rates currently loaded into our system.